wrapperup/creme/README.md

 ensures they exist at compile time.
 Assets are also embedded directly into the binary.

-* Tower middleware (TODO).
+* Tower middleware.
 This handles serving your assets in both dev mode and release mode, and will support embedding assets into the binary.
-(Currently, you can simply use `ServeDir` from `tower-http`, which gets the job done.
-Creme sets a few environment variables to make it easy to configure.)
+(Currently, release mode is not implemented.)

 ## Features
 * 🔥 Fast Dev-Mode Iteration